 - 2 cups all-purpose flour

 - Preheat oven to 350F.
-Grease and flour one 9×13 inch pan, or two 7×3 inch loaf pans. (or line with parchment paper)
+Grease and flour one 9x13 inch pan, or two 7x3 inch loaf pans. (or line with parchment paper)

 - Combine banana and sour cream.
 Set aside.
 In a large bowl, cream together the butter and sugar until smooth.
 Beat in the eggs one at a time, then stir in the vanilla and banana mixture.
 Combine the flour, baking soda, baking powder and salt; stir into the banana mixture.
 Spread the batter evenly into the prepared pan or pans.

-- Bake for 50 minutes in the preheated oven, or until a toothpick inserted into the center of the bread comes out clean.
+- For a 9x13 pan: Bake 40-50 minutes, until a toothpick inserted in the center comes out clean.
+For loaf pans: Bake for 50-55 minutes in the preheated oven, or until a toothpick inserted into the center of the bread comes out clean.

 Nutrition values are estimates only, using online calculators.
 Please verify using your own data.